AFP-Medialab/verification-plugin/README.md

 For further details about the tool and the already released versions, please visit the plugin page on our latest project [website](https://www.veraai.eu/category/verification-plugin/).

-For any feedback (bugs, enhancement, suggestions), please use the feedback tool within the plugin (on the bottom right).
+**For any feedback (bugs, enhancement, suggestions), please use the feedback tool within the plugin (on the bottom right) or file an issue on GitHub.**

 This plugin was initially developed by the InVID European project (2016-2018), a Horizon 2020 Innovation Action funded by the European Union under Grant Agreement 687786.
 It has been enhanced by the WeVerify European project (2018-2021), a